-MindRight is driven by ambitious youth, an experienced sports psychologist, and a supportive hockey program.
+MindRight is driven by ambitious youth and a supportive hockey program.
 We strive to support the team as they pursue improved awareness and education in this area of their health.
 Read on to learn more about our team members, support partners, and their unique qualifications.

 Dave has been involved in sports his entire life, both competing as an athlete as well as coaching at the world level.
 Playing competitively in hockey and fastball, his resume includes 3 world titles, 9 Canadian championships, and 13 provincial championships.
 Unfortunately, injuries halted his journey to his ultimate goal of playing in the NHL.
 But his passion and love for hockey and the constant yearning to be a part of a “team” lead him to coaching for over the past 21 years.
 Diagnosed in 2014 with severe depression, anxiety, and OCD, he has been championing the movement for society to understand the difficulties of people suffering from and dealing with mental illness.
 In February of 2015, Dave went public with his challenges in an article with the Globe and Mail.
 Since the article came out, he has helped many people who struggle on a day to day basis with illness as well as people that are in a supportive role.